roywong96/cnn_action_prediction/README.md

 - In some images, the important information and features is toward a corner of the image.
 Data Augmentation needs to be done carefully.

 # Model Building

+- Baseline model is developed with Keras functional API that has a VGG-type network which have two convolutional layers with 3x3 filters along with a max pooling layer.
+- Since the baseline model failed

 ![](https://github.com/roywong96/cnn_action_prediction/blob/master/images/model.png)